wesquaresandeep/Recommender-Systems-/README.md

 # Recommender-Systems-
 This is the Recommender System Project I created to predict the items based on past user item interaction.
 Languages used:Python

 Libraries:Pandas and Numpy to read and manipulate the data.

+In today's world the recommendations are made to people like on platforms like amazon, netflix, online websites etc based on their previous interactions, based on this I have used three approaches to predict the items using some trained models and make some prediction, it is a full fledge project which helps in understanding of various recommendation algorithms and  machine learning models.

+Working Flow.

 Implement all methods in the Recommender class found in recommender.py.
 The class will take 3 csv file paths in its constructor.
 The files will contain rows of items, users, events.